-The Corporate Governance and Nominating Committee is composed of three independent directors and one non-independent director.
+Committee is composed of two independent directors and one non-independent director.

-The Audit and Finance Committee held 4 meetings and the Compensation Committee held 3 meetings during the fiscal year ended September 30, 2010.
-The Corporate Governance and Nominating Committee Strategic Review Committee did not meet during the fiscal year ended September 30, 2010.
+The Audit and Finance Committee held four (4) meetings and the Compensation Committee held two (2) meetings during the financial year ended September 30, 2011.
+The Corporate Governance and Nominating Committee Strategic Review Committee did not meet during the financial ended September 30, 2011.